 - You have consented to its doing so;

-- Collecting and using your personal information is necessary to fulfill legitimate business interests, which may include (i) fulfilling contractual obligations or otherwise performing services for you; or (ii) investigating, defending against, or prosecuting any actual, threatened, or potential claim in a court of law or other judicial or regulatory forum or otherwise protecting your legal rights; and/or
+- Collecting and using your personal information is necessary to fulfill legitimate business interests, which may include (i) fulfilling contractual obligations or otherwise performing services for you or (ii) investigating, defending against, or prosecuting any actual, threatened, or potential claim in a court of law or other judicial or regulatory forum or otherwise protecting your legal rights; and/or

 - It is necessary to comply with any applicable regulatory, judicial, or other legal obligation.

-Brevet may share your personal information with:
+Brevet may share your personal information in accordance with the applicable laws with:

 - Any and all of the Brevet entities;

 - Non-affiliated service providers, such as attorneys, auditors, accountants, tax advisers, administrators, custodians, depositaries, distribution managers, brokerage firms, event organizers, or other agents, advisers, or service providers engaged by Brevet;